The European Union's Four Speeds of Enlargement and Membership

 Eastern Europe - and especially central Europe - is the EU's natural reservoir of migrant labor.
 It is ironic that xenophobic and anti-immigration parties hold the balance of power in a continent so dependent on immigration for the survival of its way of life and institutions.

 The internal, common, market of the EU has matured.
-Its growth rate has leveled off and it has developed a mild case of deflation.
-In previous centuries, Europe exported its excess labor and surplus capacity to its colonies - an economic system known as "mercantilism".
+Its growth rate has levelled off and it has developed a mild case of deflation.
+In previous centuries, Europe exported its excess labor and surplus capacity to its colonies: an economic system known as "mercantilism".

-The markets of central, southern, and eastern Europe - West Europe's hinterland - are replete with abundant raw materials and dirt-cheap, though well-educated, labor.
+The markets of central, southern, and eastern Europe - West Europe's hinterland - are replete with abundant raw materials and dirt-cheap, though well-educated (though indolent and not well-trained), labor.
 As indigenous purchasing power increases, the demand for consumer goods and services will expand.
 Thus, the enlargement candidates can act both as a sink for Europe's production and the root of its competitive advantage.

 The countries of central and eastern Europe are new consumption and investment markets.
 With a total of 300 million people (Russia counted), they equal the EU's population - though not its much larger purchasing clout.
 They are likely to while the next few decades on a steep growth curve, catching up with the West.
 Their proximity to the EU makes them ideal customers for its goods and services.
 They could provide the impetus for a renewed golden age of European economic expansion.